xxliu1996/xxliu1996.github.io/_pages/about.md

   /* Make sure that all arrows are pointing leftwards */ .container::before {
   left: 60px;
-  border: medium solid white;
+  border: medium solid black;
   border-width: 10px 10px 10px 0;
-  border-color: transparent white transparent transparent;
+  border-color: transparent black transparent transparent;
   }

   /* Make sure all circles are at the same spot */